Metalama / / Conceptual documentation / Under the hood / Aspect composition

 Aspect composition

-What happens when multiple aspects are applied to the same class?
-This problem is called aspect composition.
-This is a non-trivial problem, and Metalama solves this problem by providing a consistent and deterministic model for aspect composition.
+Aspect composition refers to the situation where multiple aspects are applied to the same class.
+This is a complex issue, and Metalama addresses it by offering a consistent and deterministic model for aspect composition.

 1. Strong ordering of aspects and advice